 - Haw eye: Haw eye, also known as “cherry eye,” is when a Great Dane’s nictitating membrane doesn’t retract all the way and remains visible in the corner of the eye, or when the dog’s lower eyelid hangs downward in a droop, exposing the pink interior of the bottom lid.
-For more details about cherry eye, take a look at my full article on Great Dane cherry eye.
+For more details on this, take a look at my full article on Great Dane cherry eye.

 - Mongolian eye: A dog with a Mongolian eye has a round eye that appears deep-set and slanted inside the skull.

 In general, it is preferred that Great Danes have dark eyes, at least if they are being exhibited for show.
 But in lighter colors such as blue Danes, merles, and harlequins, light eyes or blue eyes that are flecked with brown are acceptable according to the breed standard.